 More info about this path, here.

 Los Chopos Cabeceros.
-We leave Jorcas behind us and meet the Alfambra River again.
-For a few kilometres, the protagonists are these unique trees.
-These are black poplars that have traditionally been pruned periodically for generations to a certain height, out of reach of livestock, for use as timber, fuel or fodder.
+Once we leave Jorcas we meet the Alfambra river again.
+Over the next few kilometers, these unique trees become the stars of the show.
+For generations, these black poplars have been periodically pruned to a certain height, out of reach of livestock, for use as timber, fuel or fodder.
 They are part of the identity of these villages and a symbol of their landscape.
-They contain an enormous cultural, ecological and landscape wealth that must be cared for and conserved, as they are a unique concentration of this type of tree in Europe.
+These trees contain an enormous cultural, ecological and landscape value that must be cared for and preserved, being as well a unique resource in Europe.

 More info about these trees, here.